 \section{X-ray absorption in Thomson thin media}

 Consider an X-ray source that illuminates a slab of matter.
-The transmitted X-ray spectrum depends on the frequency-dependent cross section of the absorbing matter, which is determined by the composition and ionization state of the matter.
-The ionization state is set by the ionization and recombination rates, which in turn depend, among other things, on the X-ray transmission through the medium.
+The transmitted X-ray spectrum depends on the frequency-dependent cross section of the absorbing matter, which is determined by its composition and ionization state.
+The ionization state is set by the ionization and recombination rates, which, in turn, depend, among other factors, on the X-ray transmission through the medium.
 Therefore, the X-ray radiative transfer and the gas ionization state must be modeled self-consistently.

 Considering a Thomson-thin medium, i.e., matter with electron column density $\Sigma \lesssim 1.5 \cdot 10^{24}~\text{cm}^{-2}$, simplifies the problem for a couple of reasons.
-First, the approximation that the only important processes are photoionization and radiative recombination is good.
+First, the approximation that the only important processes are photoionization and radiative recombination is valid.
 Namely, we can neglect electron scattering, Comptonization, and Compton degradation, which are unimportant in the Thomson thin regime.
-We also neglect Compton heating and collisional ionization in our analytical model, since we later find, using simulations, that they are not important for the criterion we derive.
+We also neglect Compton heating and collisional ionization in our analytical model since we later find, using simulations, that they are not important for the criterion we derive.
 We further discuss this in Appendix \ref{App:collisional_ion}.
 Second, in the Thomson-thin regime, we can use \textsc{Cloudy} to validate and calibrate the analytical model.